 What’s Left Behind

 Although Yale left Old Saybrook, one can still see traces of our nation’s 3rd oldest school.
-The land where the Collegiate School’s one building once stood is now the sight of Cypress Cemetery, just a five minute walk from Saybrook Point Inn & Spa.
+The land where the Collegiate School’s one building once stood is now the sight of Cypress Cemetery, just a five minute walk from Saybrook Point Resort & Marina.
 Here, you’ll find the Yale Boulder, a 5-ton boulder with a commemorative plaque that reads “The First Site of Yale College, Founded 1701, Removed 1716.”

 Even at the Point, you can find traces of Yale University’s history.
 In the basement of Three Stories Guest House, you can flip through old Yale yearbooks or browse historic photos of the college’s time in Old Saybrook.